-International Airlines Group, the parent company of British Airways (and Iberia, Aer Lingus, Vueling) held its annual Capital Markets Day on Friday 4 November.
+International Airlines Group, the parent company of British Airways, Iberia, Aer Lingus, and Vueling, held its annual Capital Markets Day on Friday 4 November 2016.

 1. BA is to introduce business class on UK domestic routes

 More details here.

 This is no doubt driven by the decision to introduce Buy on Board catering on all short-haul flights and ensures connecting first and business passengers to/from long-haul flights receive complimentary catering.

 2. BA is to increase the number of seats in World Traveller economy on some Boeing 777 aircraft from 9 to 10 seats a row.

 This is a clearly a competitive response to the growth of Norwegian at Gatwick.
 Whilst initially only 25 Boeing 777s will be converted to 10 seats a row, you can expect the financial impact & customer response to be monitored very carefully.

 This is also likely to coincide the removal of First Class from a number of Boeing 777 aircraft (and, by extension, routes).

 The theme of, to use IAG lexicon, “densification” continues with yet more seats being added to short-haul aircraft which will put pressure on leg room and space for cabin baggage.

 3. BA is investing in its long haul Club World business class